 Setting the scene

-According to WHO, mental disorders are defined as “a combination of abnormal thoughts, perceptions, emotions, behaviour and relationships with others,” whereas biologically based disorders can include depression, bipolar affective disorder, schizophrenia and other psychoses, dementia, intellectual disabilities and developmental disorders including autism (WHO, fact sheet 2015a).
+According to WHO (2018a), mental disorders are ‘generally characterised by a combination of abnormal thoughts, perceptions, emotions, behaviour and relationships with others.
+Mental disorders include: depression, bipolar affective disorder, schizophrenia and other psychoses, dementia intellectual disabilities and developmental disorders including autism’.

-In addition to biologically based disorders, mental health can also be affected by psychosocial factors that cause distress.
-According to the Capetown Principles, “‘psychological effects' are defined as those experiences that affect emotions, behaviour, thoughts, memory and learning ability and the perception and understanding of a given situation” (Capetown Principles, UNICEF 1997).
+As well as the biologically based disorders described above, mental health can also be affected by psychosocial factors that cause distress.
+According to the Cape Town Principles developed by UNICEF (1997), ‘psychological effects are defined as those experiences that affect emotions, behaviour, thoughts, memory and learning ability and the perception and understanding of a given situation’.
 These include social effects on well-being as a result of various factors such as poverty, war, migration, famine and climate change.